 A few years ago, I designed a Winter Baby Bonnet lined in Michael Miller’s cozy Organic Cotton Sherpa.
 My kids still wear versions of this hat, and every morning as I bundle them up, I feel a little pang of regret.
 Why didn’t I make adult sizes too?!

 So, now I have!
 I designed this Wool + Cotton Sewn Ear Flap Hat with all the cozy appeal of the baby version but with an adult sensibility.
 Still with a Sherpa lining, Lanecardate’s exquisite Lana Cotta Canberra adds a layer of warmth and sophistication, all in a classic Amelia Earhart shape.
 Warm and cozy, beautiful and chic… And no more regrets! -Corinne

-Our Materials for Wool + Cotton Sewn Ear Flap Hat Bundle includes …
+To make our Wool + Cotton Sewn Ear Flap Hat you will need…

 - Lining Fabric: ½ yard of Michael Miller’s Organic Sherpa, 42-44 inches wide

 - Tie Fabric: A piece of Lanecardate’s Lana Cotta Canberra, 5 x 18 inches, shown above from left to right in Light Grey, Medium Grey, and Dark Grey

 - A 110-yard spool of Gutermann’s Cotton Sewing Thread, shown above from left to right in colors 9045, 9240, and 9280